gwasser/varmacalc/README.md

 some heat transfer scenarios.
 You can also compare it to the analytical solution.

-This is really just a demo of using Qt/KF5 to make scientific software.
+This is really just a demo of using Qt/KF6 to make scientific software.
 If I have more time,
 I'd like to spiff it up.
 We'll see.
 But maybe it will be useful in its current form to someone.

 ## Building ##

-VarmaCalc is primarily written in C++ using Qt5 with the KDE Frameworks 5 libraries.
+VarmaCalc is primarily written in C++ using Qt6 with the KDE Frameworks 6 libraries.

 More specifically, you need:
-* Qt5
+* Qt6
 * Eigen >= 3.2.2  (MPL2 license)
-* KPlotting 5.24.0  (LGPLv3 license)
+* KPlotting >= 6.0.0  (LGPLv3 license)
-* KUnitConversion 5.24.0 (LGPLv3 license)
+* KUnitConversion >= 6.0.0 (LGPLv3 license)

-Currently, KUnitConversion does not contain heat transfer units.
-I've submitted them for inclusion in a future release, so until then, the units don't work for the thermodynamic units.
-You will get funny errors going back and forth between metric and english units, for example.

 ## Licensing ##

-VarmaCalc - a finite element modeling software Copyright (C) 2014 Garret Wassermann
+VarmaCalc - a finite element modeling software Copyright (C) 2014,2024 Garret Wassermann

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by